• Skip to main content

 For extra flavor, try adding low carb additions like chia seeds or chopped walnuts instead.
 If you need some sweetness, you can add some stevia.

 Lastly, the type of oats can make a difference so make sure you are choosing whole oats over instant.
-A packet of instant oatmeal has a higher glycemic index compared to the same amount of steel-cut oats.
+A packet of instant oatmeal has a much higher glycemic index compared to the same amount of steel-cut oats.
 This may impact your blood sugar response.

-Continue to check your blood sugars after consuming oatmeal to see your response and if the above adjustments make any difference.
 If blood sugar is rising (especially over 140/ 7.8), this is not a good food for you and you’re better off eating a lower-carb breakfast.

 Reinvent Breakfast

-Maybe it’s time to challenge your preconceived notions of what a healthy breakfast should look like.
-We all remember those cereal commercials when we were growing up showing a huge bowl of cereal, OJ, milk, and two slices of toast as a balanced breakfast – that couldn’t be further from the truth, especially for people with type 2 diabetes!
+We all remember those cereal commercials when we were growing up showing a huge bowl of cereal, orange juice, milk, and two slices of toast as a balanced breakfast—that couldn’t be further from the truth, especially for people with prediabetes or type 2 diabetes!

-A balanced breakfast should contain protein, healthy fat, and fiber.
 Try to choose low carb, high fiber sources such as nuts, seeds, non-starchy veggies, and even small amounts of low carb fruits such as berries.

 Roasted Nut Low Carb Muesli